-In conjunction with National HIV Testing Day, the Ingham County Health Department is hosting a community testing event on Wednesday, June 27, 8 a.m. to 3 p.m., at Forest Community Health Center located at 2316 S. Cedar Street in Lansing.
+INGHAM COUNTY, Mich. — The Ingham County Health Department is hosting a community testing event on Thursday, June 27, 8 a.m. to 3 p.m., at Forest Community Health Center located at 2316 S. Cedar Street in Lansing.

 Free, confidential HIV testing is available for all Lansing and Ingham County residents.